mo-sangha/book/main.typ

 === #todo([Abiding in Unbinding, Nirvana])

 == #todo([Discerning the Implications])
+The implications are that conditioning is allowed to be freed in its own place.

 == #todo([Embracing the Larger Scope])
+Once karmic cycles are liberated, the enlightened mind is revealed.

 === #todo([The Four Dzogchen Samayas])
 === #todo([Distinguishing Consciousness from Wisdom])

 == #todo([Coming to the Decisive Conclusion])
+Effortlessness is the ultimate remedy.
 === #todo([Dzogchen Non-Meditation])

 /////////////////////////////////////////////////////////////////////////////////